sumansid/TextfieldEffects/README.md

     ![Screen Shot 2020-04-20 at 10 27 59](https://user-images.githubusercontent.com/49789834/79726401-65837800-82f3-11ea-9248-0830aa71a83f.png)

-5. setTextAlignment : To make a textfield with a different alignment, font size and font weight Result :
+5. setTextAlignment : To make a textfield with a different alignment, font size and font weight.
+Result :

     ![Screen Shot 2020-04-20 at 10 45 54](https://user-images.githubusercontent.com/49789834/79726881-2a357900-82f4-11ea-8fd3-0b8318ec0202.png)